 The African American Prentice family comes from the slaves of several Prentice men, but all of the white Prentice men left for Texas or Rome, Georgia after the Civil War.
 My mother's ancestor was a Prentice girl named Hannah who married Rev. Dr. Joshua West, a Methodist minister and medical doctor.
 To my knowledge, there are no male white Prentices here in this county now from the pre-civil war family, but many of our African American Prentices descend from Rev. Josire ( or sometimes Joseph) Prentice, an educator for whom the "colored" high school was once named.
 He had over 20 children and there are many descendants of his still around in the area.
 I have his photograph to put here as soon as I can get a good scan.

 Some readers may find this blog post unusual to say the least.
 This was the world into which I was born, with grandparents and great aunts and uncles telling stories of the Old Plantation days in detail as if the incidents had occurred only yesterday.
 Please email me if you think I can help you with these black and white families listed above, or any other Shelby County, Alabama family.
 My email is GoneToAlabama@aol.com ( When my ancestors left Virginia, they were not there at the end of the year to pay their 12 1/2 cent horse tax for the year.
-The court house tax book has "gone to Alabama" by their name.
+The court house tax book has "gone to Tennessee" by their name.
 My friend took that name and I took GoneToAlabama.
-One can find "gone to Tennessee" or "gone to Georgia" by many entries.
+One can find "gone to alabama" or "gone to Georgia" by many entries.
 Later, in Alabama, the books say GTT, which meant "Gone to Texas," as thousands left to go west and find a new life there. )